RestDB/codehooks-mongodb/README.md

 # codehooks-mongodb

 This repository is an open source implementation of a [codehooks.io](https://codehooks.io) backend with a [MongoDB](https://mongodb.com) database for persistence.
 This package enables a standard serverless [codehooks.io](https://codehooks.io) backend to run as a standalone [express.js](https://expressjs.com) instance.

-This is a great option to avoid service lock-in or if you just want to run and manage it yourself.
+**codehooks-mongodb** is a great option to avoid service lock-in or if you just want to run and manage it yourself.

 ## Usage